-All students must achieve a minimum GPA of 3.3 to graduate as a Helen P. Denit Honors student.
+In order to graduate as a Helen P. Denit Honors Scholar you must:

 To achieve this level of distinction, you must complete at least 15 honors credits at the lower-division level and participate in a minimum number of Denit sponsored or approved events.
 No honors contracts are accepted.

 Enroll in honors freshman learning communities and you can complete 15 credits fast.

-When you apply for graduation you must inform the director, Dr. Etheridge, that you are graduating from the Helen P. Denit Honors Program by October 31st for winter and March 31st for the spring graduation ceremony.
+When you apply for graduation you must inform the honors director, Elizabeth Nix, that you are graduating from the Helen P. Denit Honors Program by October 31st for winter and March 31st for the spring graduation ceremony.
 This is very important and if you fail to do so, your name will not appear under the Helen P. Denit Honors Program section in the Commencement Program.

 Check out what he said here.